Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 At the beginning of September, the tourist flow is still high because many people are still on vacation.
 In fact, you can find long queues at most major monuments, especially at the Eiffel Tower.

-However, from the second week of September, when the school vacations are over, the influx of tourists decreases and leaves a quieter and more peaceful city.
+However, from the second week of September, when the school vacation period is over, the influx of tourists decreases and leaves a quieter and more peaceful city.
 This is the perfect time to visit and discover the best tours and excursions you can do in the French capital.

-What to pack to visit Paris in September
+What to pack for a visit to Paris in September

 Preparing your luggage| ©Vlada Karpovich